kurt-krueckeberg/data-structures-cplus/md-notes/tree234.md

 #### Insertion

-The insert algorithm is based on the this description of `B-Trees and 2-3-4 Trees <https://www.cs.ubc.ca/~liorma/cpsc320/files/B-trees.pdf>`_.
+The insert algorithm is based on the this description of [B-Trees and 2-3-4 Trees](https://www.cs.ubc.ca/~liorma/cpsc320/files/B-trees.pdf).
 New keys are inserted at leaf nodes.
 If the leaf is a 4-node, it is first be split into two 2-nodes: one will hold the left key, the other the right key, while the middle key pushed up into the parent.
 Take, for example, an int tree that has a 4-node root as its only node, if we insert 25,

 .. figure:: ../images/4-node-root-1.jpg